georgi-nikolov733/final-project-v1/README.md

 # Example App

-A basic Python app used to depomstrate the CI/CD pipeline.
+A basic Python app used to demonstrate the CI/CD pipeline.

 ## Step 1.
 Checking for credentials: